montarion/useful/finalpy2exe/README.txt

 #------------------#

-This program was written by Jamiro Grantsaan.
+This program was written by Montarion